JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 *   `-`
 *   `||`

-Let’s see those rules in detail:
+Let's see those rules in detail:

 *   `^`: if you write `^0.13.0` when running `npm update` it can update to patch and minor releases: `0.13.1`, `0.14.0` and so on.
 *   `~`: if you write `~0.13.0`, when running `npm update` it can update to patch releases: `0.13.1` is ok, but `0.14.0` is not.